rphilipzhang/AI-PhD-S26/Notes/AI-Generated/0-Whats_New.md

 ### 11.2 AI and Warfare

-The confrontation between **Anthropic** and the **U.S. Department of War** (the name adopted for the Department of Defense by the Trump administration in September 2025) escalated dramatically in late February 2026.
+The confrontation between **Anthropic** and the **U.S. Department of War** (the name re-adopted for the Department of Defense by the Trump administration in September 2025, reverting to the pre-1947 designation) escalated dramatically in late February 2026.
 Anthropic had signed a **$200 million contract** with the Pentagon in July 2025, becoming the first major AI company to deploy its models on classified military networks, through partnerships with Palantir and other defense contractors.

-The conflict arose over two specific **red lines** that Anthropic refused to cross:
+The confrontation arose over two specific **red lines** that Anthropic refused to cross:

 1. **No mass domestic surveillance** of American citizens.
 2. **No fully autonomous weapons** (though Anthropic supported partially autonomous weapons with a human in the loop).